Integrate

 Trusted agent providers — companies whose agents act on behalf of users (OpenAI, Anthropic, Cursor, and similar) — power the agent verified flow by asserting a user's identity to a downstream service.
 The artifact is an Identity Assertion JWT Authorization Grant (ID-JAG).
 Signing ID-JAGs makes your surface the identity broker for every service a user's agent touches — you keep the consent prompt, the revocation UX, and the delegation audit trail inside your product instead of leaking them to wherever the user would otherwise paste an API key.

-auth.md also defines a user claimed flow, which is between an app and its user via OTP and does not require agent provider participation.
+auth.md also defines a user claimed flow, which is between an app and its user via a confirmation ceremony and does not require agent provider participation.
 This guide covers only the agent verified flow.

 Agent verified flow sequence

-The agent discovers the service's auth posture via its Protected Resource Metadata (PRM), asks the user for consent, requests an audience-specific ID-JAG from you, and exchanges it at the service's /agent/auth endpoint for credentials.
+The agent discovers the service's auth posture via its Protected Resource Metadata (PRM), asks the user for consent, requests an audience-specific ID-JAG from you, and exchanges it at the service's /agent/identity endpoint for a service-signed identity_assertion — which it then trades at /oauth2/token for an access_token.

 Agent verified flow